 For over fifteen years Advance moves has become a leader in the field of international and European removal services, and Removals to Denmark after Brexit is our specialty.

-We operate a weekly service when Moving to Denmark after Brexit and we are confident that our Denmark Removals package is the best in the industry with great levels of service at competitive prices.
+We operate a regular service when Moving to Denmark after Brexit and we are confident that our Denmark Removals package is the best in the industry with great levels of service at competitive prices.
 Shipping to Denmark from the UK has never been easier than with us, making it as straight forward as a normal domestic removal.

 If you are resident in Denmark before the transition period ends on 31 December 2020, you will be able to stay.

 You must register as a Danish resident if you want to stay in Denmark after 2020.
 Once you have an EU residence document (EU-opholdsdokument), you must register with your local civil registration office (Folkeregistret).
 When you register you will get a Central Person Register (CPR) number.

 If you need a replacement EU residence document, you can contact the Danish Agency for International Recruitment and Integration to request a replacement.
 Moving to Denmark from the UK after Brexit is still a possability but the process will be more complicated and costly to undertake resident status or visas to be able to live and work in Denmark after Brexit.